 What happens in an emergency?

-Thankfully, medical emergencies on safari are very rare thanks to a number of factors: our safari experts consult very thoroughly with you during the booking process and encourage you to share your health concerns so that they can make the correct suggestions, and our use of only excellent accommodation, transfers and handlers who have superb safety records and who can manage crises effectively and efficiently.
+Thankfully, medical emergencies on safari are very rare thanks to a number of factors: our Safari Experts consult very thoroughly with you during the booking process and encourage you to share your health concerns so that they can make the correct suggestions, and our use of only excellent accommodation, transfers and handlers who have superb safety records and who can manage crises effectively and efficiently.
 Go2Africa has been bringing mature travellers to Africa since 1998.
-Since 2005, we have taken more than 30 000 clients – that’s around 250 a month – on safari, safely, happily and memorably, you can read independent client reviews here.
+Since 2005, we have taken almost 40 000 clients on safari, safely, happily and memorably – you can read independent client reviews here.
 And most of our clients come back for even more adventures.

 We liaise with our suppliers and operators daily to ensure that everything is running smoothly according to the briefs we have sent them about your trip.
 Should a medical or another emergency occur, we will work with our suppliers, medical professionals and disaster management to resolve the matter as speedily as possible.